-(w) Earnings Per Share
+(t) Earnings Per Share

 Earnings per share are calculated in accordance with ASC 260-10, Earnings per Share: Overall.
-Basic earnings per share are computed by dividing net income attributable to holders of ordinary shares by the weighted average number of ordinary shares outstanding during the year using the two-class method.
-Under the two-class method, net income is allocated between the Class A and Class B ordinary shares based on their participating rights in undistributed earnings as if all the earnings for the reporting period had been distributed.

-Diluted earnings per ordinary share reflects the potential dilution that could occur if securities to issue ordinary shares were exercised.
+Basic earnings per share are computed by dividing net income (loss) attributable to holders of ordinary shares by the weighted average number of ordinary shares outstanding during the year.
+Diluted earnings per ordinary share reflect the potential dilution that could occur if securities to issue ordinary shares were exercised.
 The dilutive effect of outstanding share-based awards is reflected in the diluted earnings per share by application of the treasury stock method.
-The computation of the dilutive net income per share of Class A ordinary share assumes the conversion of Class B ordinary shares, while the diluted income per share of Class B ordinary share does not assume the conversion of those shares.